 The COVID-19 vaccines have been developed quickly – are they safe for me and my family?

-Yes, they have gone through a comprehensive testing and approval process and they are recommended as both safe and effective, while noting they have caused health issues like blood clotting in very rare cases.
+Yes, they have gone through a comprehensive testing and approval process and they are recommended as generally safe and effective, while noting they have caused health issues like blood clotting in very rare cases.

 Will I get something to prove I have had my COVID-19 shots?